-California’s largest river, the Sacramento, provides 31 percent of the state’s developed water supply.
+California’s largest river, the Sacramento, provides 31 percent of the state’s surface water runoff.

 Once called “the Nile of the West,” the Sacramento River drains the inland slopes of the Klamath Mountains, the Cascade Range, the Coast Ranges and the western slopes of the northern Sierra Nevada.
 The river stretches some 384 miles from its headwaters near Mount Shasta to the Sacramento-San Joaquin Delta.

 Meandering south through the Sacramento Valley, the river helps support the valley’s 2 million acres of irrigated agriculture.
 The primary crops grown are rice, wheat, corn, alfalfa, deciduous orchard crops, tomatoes and other vegetables.
 Also home to wildlife and a range of aquatic species, the Sacramento River provides rearing habitat for 70 percent of all salmon caught off the California coast.